 Stretch marks from growth spurts.

-A faint, thin long scar on the back of my wrist from catching my arm on a sharp edge of my bed frame while trying to fish something out from storage under my bed when I was a young teen.
+A couple faint, thin long scars on the back of my wrist from catching my arm on a sharp edge of my bed frame while trying to fish something out from storage under my bed when I was a young teen.

 A tiny scar on the columella of my nose from surgery to improve my deviated septum when I was 13, almost 14.

 A couple are a little more obvious.

 A scar on my left hip from bone graft surgery to replace a bit of bone that was missing above my front teeth when I was 9.
 It’s always covered by clothes, but it wouldn’t be covered by many styles of swimwear.

 And a scar on my lip people tell me they don’t even notice, but I do.
 I don’t have a philtrum.
 I just have a scar from my cleft lip.

 You know what?
 I don’t mind them–anymore.